NATIONAL INSURANCE SYSTEM

 Remembering that although this means worker National Insurance contributions would end at age 60 for 1970s born women onwards, bosses still keeping paying employer National Insurance contributions no matter how old you work.

-Men's pension age could be reduced to 65, so stop paying worker National Insurance contributions, but would need new law which takes years to reduce men's pension age from 65 to 60.
+Men's pension age reduced to 65, so stop paying worker National Insurance contributions, but would need new law which takes years to reduce men's pension age from 65 to 60.
+Immediately start that law so men's pension age lowered to 60 within 2 years of new government.

 INCREASE WORKER NATIONAL INSURANCE ON TOP WAGED